(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - wanting to be teachers of the law but not understanding; neither what they say nor about what they confidently assert.

-- We did – and do – know that the law is good if someone uses it lawfully,
+- We *know that the law is good if someone uses it lawfully,

-- having known – and knowing – this: that the law isn’t laid down for the righteous, but the lawless and rebellious, the ungodly and sinful, the unholy and profane, the patricidal and matricidal, manslayers,
+- *knowing this: that the law isn’t laid down for the righteous, but the lawless and rebellious, the ungodly and sinful, the unholy and profane, the patricidal and matricidal, manslayers,

 - fornicators, men who sleep with other men,(2)“men who sleep with other men” is one word in Greek.
 It literally means “a man in bed with another man“, but is more properly “a man engaging in sexual activity with another man“.
 Male homosexuality is also mentioned in 1 Corinthians 6:9 (using the same word in a similar list), in Romans 1:27 by description, and in Leviticus 18:22, and Leviticus 20:13.
 Male homosexuality is always considered wicked in the Bible.
 In the Law, it was one of only three sexual sins which warranted the death penalty, the other two being adultery (a man having sex with another man’s wife) and bestiality. slavers and kidnappers,(3)“slavers and kidnappers” is one word in Greek.
 It properly refers to those who kidnap people and sell them into slavery. perjurers, and any other thing which opposes sound teaching,